johngage/tlpf-1/content/post/my-first/index.md

 ---
-title: "How the TLPF website is built, and how Nairobi TLPF staff build and edit
+title: "How the TLPF website is built, and how Nairobi TLPF staff build and edit"
-  it: Sun"
-subtitle: What our Webmaster needs to know
+subtitle: "What our Webmaster needs to know"
 date: 2021-01-30
-authors:
 ---

-### How the **Tegla Loroupe Peace Foundation** website is structured
+# How the **Tegla Loroupe Peace Foundation** website is structured

 Start comment